OasisAkari/vitepress-theme-akari/README.md

 ## Under construction

-This repo's codebase will be updated once [this issue](https://github.com/zdhxiong/mdui/issues/382) is resolved, which cause jittering in theme animations.
-The layout will be refactored and, add some new features such as TOC will be added.
+This repo's codebase will be updated once [this issue](https://github.com/zdhxiong/mdui/issues/382) resolved, which cause jittering in theme animations.
+The layout will be refactored, then some new features such as TOC will be added.

 ## Description